ogs22/cookbook/glossary/coefficient_of_variation.md

-For a set of data, the coefficient of variation is: 100×standard deviation/mean.
+For a set of data, the coefficient of variation is:
+$100 \times standard$ deviation/mean.

 This is a measure of dispersion.